 The main function of the credit application is to determine whether the company’s financial condition is strong enough to permit the creditor to risk extending credit to the company.
 All credit applications should request information regarding the company’s assets.
 The company should be asked to list where its operating bank accounts are located.

 The credit application will also spell out the terms of payment.
 If interest or finance charges are going to be charged on any delinquent accounts, in the event their Net terms are less than 30 days, it should also be included in the application.
 All invoices sent to the company should also contain information regarding interest and finance charges.

-A statement that discloses the fact that the customer will be responsible for paying cost of collection and any attorney’s fees incurred during collection of outstanding debts should also be noted in the credit application.
+A statement that discloses the fact that the customer will be responsible for paying the cost of collection and any attorney’s fees incurred during the collection of outstanding debts should also be noted in the credit application.

 Note: For these additional charges to be legally enforceable, the application must be signed by an authorized signatory or by an officer of the organization.
 Merely adding these charges to invoices and/or Statement of Account in not sufficient to be able to enforce collection of these charges.

 Should there be an instance when pertinent information on the credit application changes after the application is filed, it is the responsibility of the customer to submit the updated information to the creditor.
 For example, your corporate customer completes the application and then the business is sold to new owners without any notice to you, the creditor.
 It is a good suggestion to include language in the credit application stating that the customer is responsible to notify you, the creditor, within 30 days of any change in the ownership or business type of the customer company.

 To ensure you have the most up-to-date information on your customers, it is recommended that you systematically and proactively reach out to customers every 6 months and ask them to verify the information on their credit application.
 This exercise should be done no less than annually if twice per year is not possible.

 Choice of Law and Venue